aimi9933/my-finance-blog/content/disclaimer.md

 *   ClickBank
 *   MaxBounty
 *   Amazon Associates
+*   Impact Radius
+*   Commission Junction

 We are a participant in various affiliate programs designed to provide a means for us to earn fees by linking to affiliated sites.
 This comes at no extra cost to you.

 ## Testimonials Disclaimer

 The Site may contain testimonials by users of our products and/or services.
 These testimonials reflect the real-life experiences and opinions of such users.
 However, the experiences are personal to those particular users, and may not necessarily be representative of all users of our products and/or services.
 We do not claim, and you should not assume, that all users will have the same experiences.
 Your individual results may vary.

+## Errors and Omissions Disclaimer

+While we strive to provide accurate and up-to-date information, the financial industry is subject to frequent changes in laws, regulations, and market conditions.
+SmartVault Insights cannot be held responsible for any errors or omissions, or for the results obtained from the use of this information.
+All information in this site is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information.